saniagore/saniagore/README.md

 ## Proof of work (Live demos)

-> Tip: Pin these repositories on your GitHub profile (up to 6) so clients see your best work first.

 - **Eventify** — Web platform to explore, create and manage events.
   Repo: https://github.com/saniagore/Eventify • Demo: https://eventify-uv.vercel.app